ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli.md

     * These commands save the AMPLIFY Private and Public Keys to the AWS SSM Parameter Store.
 * Deploy the CloudFormation Stack:
     * This command deploys the CloudFormation template using all the resources uploaded to S3.
 The end result will be a running EC2 instance with the agents installed and logging to CloudWatch.
+* Check the CloudFormation Stack:
+    * This command returns the stack name and its deployment status.

 Once the Cloud formation template creation is completed, the agents should be running in the choosen infrastructure.